Fair-Exchange/anchor/docs/src/pages/docs/intro-to-solana.md

 ---
-title: Intro to Programming on Solana
+title: Intro to Programming on Safecoin
 description: Quidem magni aut exercitationem maxime rerum eos.
 ---

-This is a brief intro to programming on Solana that explains the most important topics.
+This is a brief intro to programming on Safecoin that explains the most important topics.
 It aims to provide everything you need to understand the following chapters in the book.

 ---

-## Memory on Solana
+## Memory on Safecoin

-On a high level, memory inside a Solana cluster can be thought of as a monolithic heap of data.
-Smart contracts on Solana ("programs" in Solana jargon) each have access to their own part of that heap.
+On a high level, memory inside a Safecoin cluster can be thought of as a monolithic heap of data.
+Smart contracts on Safecoin ("programs" in Safecoin jargon) each have access to their own part of that heap.

-While a program may read any part of the global heap, if a program tries to write to a part of the heap that is not theirs, the Solana runtime makes the transaction fail (there is one exception to this which is increasing the balance of an account).
+While a program may read any part of the global heap, if a program tries to write to a part of the heap that is not theirs, the Safecoin runtime makes the transaction fail (there is one exception to this which is increasing the balance of an account).

 All state lives in this heap.
-Your SOL accounts, smart contracts, and memory used by smart contracts.
+Your SAFE accounts, smart contracts, and memory used by smart contracts.
 And each memory region has a program that manages it (sometimes called the “owner”).
-The solana term for a memory region is "account".
+The safecoin term for a memory region is "account".
 Some programs own thousands of independent accounts.
 As shown in the figure, these accounts (even when owned by the same program) do not have to be equal in size.

 ![Heap Segment](/heap_segment.svg)